Board of Executives

 Jacquelyn Bonde, MPH, CLE, CBS

 Jacquelyn Bonde resides in Reno, Nevada with her two kids, partner and basset hounds, Mary and Gus.
 She became interested in lactation and community nutrition while completing her undergraduate degree in nutrition at the University of Nevada, Reno.
 In 2015, following the birth of her first child, she experienced many lactation challenges, which drove her to want to support other parents with lactation.
 After completing her degree, she became a Certified Lactation Educator (CLE), and her passion for lactation and nutrition led her to the Nevada WIC Program.
 In 2018, she became the Nevada WIC Program’s Breastfeeding Coordinator where she works to ensure WIC participants have the information and materials they need to meet their lactation goals.
-When she is not working, she enjoys reading, cooking and growing food, as well as spending time with her family and friends.

 Board Member Emeritus